xTool M1 Machine: Beginner’s Guide

 Riser Base with Honeycomb Panel

 Most importantly, the Honeycomb Panel allows more smoke to escape under the material.
 Having the smoke enclosed in the Riser Base helps with the exhaust and also protects your work surface underneath.
-Without the honeycomb, you’ll definitely want to use the triangular prisms (included in the box) to elevate wooden objects and prevent scorching.
+Without the honeycomb, you’ll want to use the triangular prisms (included in the box) to elevate wooden objects and prevent scorching.

 Other Safety Accessories

-The makers of the xTool also sell a Smoke Purifier to help with the exhaust.
+The makers of the xTool also sell an Air Purifier to help with the exhaust.
 It sits near the machine, connecting to the exhaust pipe, and is about the size of a trash bin.
-According to most Amazon reviews and Facebook group users, the purifier significantly helps with the exhaust, but the filter replacements can be costly.
-It’s still a great option for those who are sensitive to the exhaust.

 xTool Creative Space Software